Alabama vs. Indiana prediction, odds, spread: 2026 Rose Bowl picks from proven model

 The No. 1 Indiana Hoosiers will begin their College Football Playoff journey when they face the No. 9 Alabama Crimson Tide on Thursday.
 This 2026 Rose Bowl matchup is the second of the CFP quarterfinals, as the two programs will face off for the first time ever.
 Indiana (13-0) is the only undefeated team left standing, is coming off a 13-10 victory over Ohio State in the Big Ten title game and boasts the Heisman winner in Fernando Mendoza.
 Alabama (11-3) knocked off Oklahoma, 34-24, in the CFP First Round after dropping the SEC Championship Game to Georgia.
 The winner will advance to the Peach Bowl on Jan.
 9.

 Kickoff is at 4 p.m.
 ET from the Rose Bowl in Pasadena, Calif.
 This will be IU's first game in program history as the AP No. 1 team.
-The Hoosiers are 7-point favorites in the latest Indiana vs. Alabama odds from DraftKings Sportsbook, while the over/under for total points is 47.5.
+The Hoosiers are 7.5-point favorites in the latest Indiana vs. Alabama odds from DraftKings Sportsbook, while the over/under for total points is 47.5.
+IU is at -260 on the money line (risk $260 to win $100), while Bama is priced at +211 (risk $100 to win $211).
 Before making any Alabama vs. Indiana picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: